huBioinfo/CytoCommunity/README.md

 You can apply CytoCommunity algorithm in the following five steps:

-  1. Step0: Constructing KNN graghs.
+  Step0: Constructing KNN graghs.

-  2. Step1: Importing data.
+  Step1: Importing data.

-  3. Step2: Performing soft clustering through supervised or unsupervised learning.
+  Step2: Performing soft clustering through supervised or unsupervised learning.

-  4. Step3: Concensus clustering for more robust result.
+  Step3: Concensus clustering for more robust result.

-  5. Step4: Visualization of the concensus clustering result.
+  Step4: Visualization of the concensus clustering result.

 ### Unsupervised CytoCommunity

 The example input data to the unsupervised learning mode of CytoCommunity is a KNN graph based on mouse brain MERFISH data, including cell type labels, cell spatial coordinates, edge index, gragh index and node attributes files and an image name list.
 These files can be found in the folder "MERFISH_Brain_KNNgraph_Input".

-Running steps in Windows Powershell or Linux Bash shell:
+Run steps in Windows Powershell or Linux Bash shell:

-#### 1. Step0_Construct_KNNgraph.py

-Use step0 to construct KNN graghs and prepare data for the subsequent steps.
+#### 1. Use step0 to construct KNN graghs and prepare data for the subsequent steps.

 ```bash
 conda activate CytoCommunity